9-9-9-9/Bit-Heroes-bot/README.md

 ### Installation:
 1. `git clone https://github.com/9-9-9-9/Bit-Heroes-bot` or download ZIP file extract
 2. Depends on OS:
-    - Windows: click and run the file `.\build.bat`
+    - Windows: click and run the file `build.bat`
-    - Linux: run the following command `./build.sh` on terminal
+    - Linux/MacOS: run the following command `./build.sh` on terminal
-    - MacOS: run the following command `bash build.sh` on terminal

 #### How to use:
 ### Configuration